Information Security Policy

 1. Password Use

-a.
-All e-mail, network, domain accounts must be password protected.
+- All e-mail, network, domain accounts must be password protected.
 All new accounts will be created with a temporary password.
 The temporary password must be changed upon first use.
-Passwords must adhere to the our Password Policy.
+Passwords must adhere to the company Password Policy.

-a.
-Use of password-protected screen savers is recommended to prohibit unauthorized system access.
+- The use of password-protected screen savers is recommended to prohibit unauthorized system access.
 Screensavers should initiate after 15 minutes of inactivity.
-Password-protected screen savers are required on workstations that access Confidential information or Internal Information.
+Password-protected screen savers are required on workstations that access Confidential information or Internal information.

 C. Mobile Computing and Remote Access

-2. Personal media devices (for example, MP3 players such as iPods) must not be used as peripheral devices on company issued workstations.
+- Personal media devices (for example, MP3 players such as iPods) must not be used as peripheral devices on company-issued workstations

-3. Remote access is provided by our company as an information conduit to assist in the accomplishment of municipal duties and goals.
+- Remote access is provided by the company as an information conduit to assist in the accomplishment of municipal duties and goals.
 Any other use is strictly prohibited.
 Requests for remote access must have a valid business reason and be approved by the DPO

-4. All remote access connections must be through a secure, centrally administered point of entry approved by the DPO.
-Authorized remote access connections must be properly configured and secured according to company approved standards including our password policy.
+- All remote access connections must be through a secure, centrally administered point of entry approved by the company.
+Authorized remote access connections must be properly configured and secured according to company-approved standards including our password policy.
 All remote desktop protocol implementations must be authorized by the DPO.
 Remote access through unapproved entry points will be terminated when discovered.

-5. Non-Skycore owned computer equipment used for remote access must be approved and must also comply with our standards.
-We will not be responsible for maintenance, repair, upgrades or other support of non-company owned computer equipment used to access our network and computer resources through remote access services.
+- Non-company-owned computer equipment used for remote access must be approved and must also comply with company policies and standards.
+The company will not be responsible for maintenance, repair, upgrades, or other support of non-company-owned computer equipment used to access our network and computer resources through remote access services.

-6. Users who utilize workstations that are shared with individuals who have not signed a Confidentiality Agreement with Skycore must ensure that our data is removed or deleted after each use.
+- Users may not utilize workstations that are shared with individuals who have not signed a Confidentiality Agreement with Skycore and must ensure that our data is removed or deleted if access to a workstation is offered to any other individual.

-7. All hosts that are connected to our internal networks via remote access technologies must use the most up-to-date anti-virus software (place url to corporate software site here), this includes personal computers.
-Third party connections must comply with requirements as stated in the Third Party Agreement.
+- All workstations or servers that are connected to company networks whether direct or via remote access technologies must use the most up-to-date anti-virus software (Norton 365 Premium).
+Any Third party connections to company networks must comply with requirements as stated in the Third Party Agreement.

 Information Security Incident Management